MonicaDixit/Shortly/README.md

 2. To install the dependencies, cd into the directory where you cloned the repo and type this : npm init This will result in creating a folder called node_modules in your code repo and this is where all the dependencies are included.

  3. Make sure you have a local instance of mongodb running.
+Refer to this link if you need help installing/running mongodb locally : https://treehouse.github.io/installation-guides/mac/mongo-mac.html
  4.To run shortly, navigate to the root of the directory where you cloned the repo and type this: gulp
  5. To run tests, navigate to the root of the directory where you cloned the repo and type this: gulp test
  6. By deafult shortly will run on port 3000 on your machine.